 d.
 Will the RSC be competing with an entity in the public sector?

-02.03† The estimated revenue for an activity should exceed $10,000 per year in order to be approved as an RSC.
+*02.03 The estimated gross revenue for an activity should exceed $10,000 per year in order to be approved as an RSC.

-03.01† Internal users are university accounts with a 10-digit fund number starting with 1-8.
-These include academic, research, administrative, and auxiliary accounts that purchase RSC products and services in support of Texas Stateís mission.
+*03.01 Internal users draw from university accounts to pay service fees.
+These accounts have 10-digit fund numbers starting with 1-8.
+These include academic, research, administrative, and auxiliary accounts that purchase RSC products and services in support of Texas State’s mission.

 b.
 All internal users must be charged the same rate for depreciation except academic departments using the equipment for instructional use.

 1) For reconciliation purpose, the revenue for unbilled units used should be imputed.

 2) Academic departments using the equipment for instructional use may be charged the rate for depreciation if approved by the associate vice president for Research and Federal Relations (AVPR).